 Iraqi troops retake 2 towns in eastern province

-Police officials in Diyala province said Monday that Iraqi forces entered the towns of Saadiya and Julala late Sunday after fierce clashes with fighters from the Sunni extremist group, which controls much of northwestern Iraq and northeastern Syria.
+Police officials in the Diyala province said that Iraqi forces entered the towns of Saadiya and Jalula late Sunday after fierce clashes with fighters from the Sunni extremist group, which controls much of northwestern Iraq and northeastern Syria.

-The fighting is still continuing with some pockets of resistance outside the two towns, said the police officials said, adding that teams are working to defuse roadside bombs planted by the militants before their withdrawal.
+The fighting is still continuing with some pockets of resistance outside the two towns, the police officials said, adding that teams are working to defuse roadside bombs planted by the militants before their withdrawal.

 Some families that fled the area have already started to return to their homes, the officials said.
 They spoke on condition of anonymity because they were not authorized to speak to the media.

 The communally mixed Diyala province saw heavy fighting between Sunni and Shiite militants at the height of the country”s sectarian bloodletting in 2006 and 2007.
 It also has a sizable Kurdish population.

 ISIS militants seized Jalula and Saadiya in August after a stunning blitz across northern and western Iraq.